-Poland is named after the Polanie tribe, which established the Piast dynasty in the 10th century, under the leaderhip of Mieszko I, marking the start of Poland as a nation proper, and increasing its importance within Central Europe.
+Poland is named after the Polanie tribe (the name literally means ‘field-dwellers’), who established the Piast dynasty in the 10th century under the leadership of Mieszko I, marking the start of Poland as a nation proper and bringing about its increasing influence in central Europe.

-After what was widely acknowledged as a 'golden age' in the 16th century, the country was undermined by a Swedish invasion and various internal disputes, and was subsequently parcelled out between Russia, Prussia and Austria, reconstituted as the Duchy of Warsaw by France's Napoleon I, and then divided again, following French defeats, at the Congress of Vienna.
+After a golden age in the 16th century, the country was undermined by Swedish incursions and various internal disputes, and disappeared at the end of the 18th century after being divided up between Russia, Prussia and Austria.
+Poland was reconstituted as the Duchy of Warsaw by Napoleon and then divided again, following French defeats, at the Congress of Vienna.

-Poland eventually regained its independence in 1918 only to lose it again just decades later to Germany and the Soviet Union in the Second World War, becoming a Soviet satellite state in the post-war period.
+Poland regained its independence in 1918, only to lose it again to Nazi Germany in 1939.
+Eastern Europe was reconquered by Soviet Union by 1945, and Poland became a Soviet satellite state in the post-war period.

-The formation of the independent trade union "Solidarity" ("Solidarnosc"), which was the country's first non-communist controlled trade union, was one of the factors which led to a period of martial law in early 1980s as the government attempted to crack down on opposition to the communist leadership, followed by several years of repression.
+A period of martial law in early 1980s, as the government attempted to crack down on opposition to the communist leadership, was followed by several years of repression.
+Resistance was centred on independent trade union ‘Solidarity’ (Solidarnosc), the country's first non-communist controlled trade union.

-The population is approximately 38.3 million (2013 est), with the vast majority of Polish origin, and a strong (90%) Roman Catholic influence.
+The population of approximately 37.9 million (2020 estimate) is slowly declining.
+The vast majority of the people are of Polish origin and there is a strong (90%) Roman Catholic influence.